NZR FM guards van: 21st century

-AG 130 was modified for use with the S class carriages rebuilt from ex-British Rail Mark II carriages for the Capital Connection.
-Changes included fitting a wheelchair hoist in one of the LM modules and the covering-in of one of the balcony ends to replace luggage capacity lost by fitting the hoist.
+AG130 was modified for use with the S class carriages rebuilt from ex-British Rail Mark II carriages for the Capital Connection.
+Changes included fitting a wheelchair hoist in one of the LM modules and the covering of one of the balcony ends to replace luggage capacity lost by fitting the hoist.

 Other vans were used with the first SA suburban sets for Auckland, to supply power before the arrival of SD carriages fitted with a generator and a driving cab, in Auckland Transport Blue with a gold stripe.
 After the arrival of the SD cars they were released back into the general pool, with two exceptions: AG 222 was further overhauled and painted as a spare generator and extra luggage capacity for Metlink's Wairarapa Connection trains; AG 118 moved to Dunedin with 13 ex-Wairarapa 56 ft carriages, leased to the Dunedin Railways minus bogies.
 It has been fitted with X25330 bogies and is used to supply head-end power to the cars.

-Seven vans have been rebuilt at Hillside Workshops for use with new AK Class carriages: AG 55, AG 61, AG 101 and AG 216 as AKV viewing/generator vans AKV 39, AKV 26, AKV 13 and AKV 41, with a 220 kVA generator, a viewing deck and an interconnecting corridor past the generator compartment; AG 78, AG 124 and AG 245 (ex FM 186) as AKL luggage vans AKL 34, AKL 21 and AKL 19, retaining their X28020 bogies (not upgraded to the newer P13 bogies).
+Seven vans have been rebuilt at Hillside Workshops for use with new AK class carriages: AG55, AG61, AG101 and A 216 as AKV viewing/generator vans AKV39, AKV26, AKV13 and AKV41, with a 220 kVA generator, a viewing deck and an interconnecting corridor past the generator compartment; AG78, AG124 and AG245 (ex FM186) as AKL luggage vans AKL34, AKL21 and AKL19, retaining their X28020 bogies (not upgraded to the newer P13 bogies).
 In 2017, it was announced AGs 147 and 199 were chosen to be converted to AKV open-air viewing/generator vans.
-As of December 2017, both vans are currently undergoing conversion at Hutt Workshops.

-A number of the vans have ended up in service for in KiwiRail's non-revenue fleet, for example, Research Test Car EA 7501, EBC 27 for the ballast cleaning support vehicles, ECL 58 for the concrete sleeper layer train, and ETR 17 as the radio test vehicle.
+A number of the vans have ended up in service for KiwiRail's non-revenue fleet, for example, Research Test Car EA7501, EBC27 for the ballast cleaning support vehicles, ECL58 for the concrete sleeper layer train, and ETR17 as the radio test vehicle.